 - 1. The Audit Committee shall review and discuss with the Corporation's Chief Executive Officer and Chief Financial Officer the procedures undertaken in connection with the Chief Executive Officer and Chief Financial Officer certifications for Forms 10-K, Forms 10-Q and other reports including their evaluation of the Corporation's disclosure controls and procedures and internal controls, as well as any fraud, whether or not material, that involves management or other employees who have a significant role in the Corporation's internal controls. - 2.
 The Audit Committee shall meet to review and discuss with the Corporation's management and the independent auditor the audited annual consolidated financial statements and quarterly unaudited financial information prior to filing such statements and information in Annual Reports on Form 10-K and Quarterly Reports on Form 10-Q with the SEC, respectively.
 This review and discussion shall include the Corporation's specific disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," the effect of regulatory and accounting initiatives and off-balance sheet structures on the Corporation's consolidated financial statements, a discussion with the independent auditor of the matters required to be communicated by the independent auditor to the Audit Committee under the standards of the PCAOB, including under AS 1301 (Communications with Audit Committees), and a determination, based on the review and discussions, as well as the processes described in items 2, 3 and 4 under the section entitled "Independent Auditor's Appointment, Qualifications and Independence" above, whether to recommend to the Board that the audited annual consolidated financial statements be included in the Annual Report on Form 10-K for filing with the SEC.
-The review shall also include (i) any actions to be taken by the Corporation in light of significant deficiencies or material weaknesses in the Corporation's internal controls, (ii) the adequacy of disclosures about changes in internal controls over financial reporting, and (iii) the yearly report prepared by management and attested to by the Corporation's independent auditor assessing the effectiveness of the Corporation's internal control structure and procedures for financial reporting and stating management's responsibility to establish and maintain such structure and procedures, prior to its inclusion in the Corporation's annual report.
+The review shall also include (i) any actions to be taken by the Corporation in light of significant deficiencies or material weaknesses in the Corporation's internal controls, (ii) the adequacy of disclosures about changes in internal controls over financial reporting, (iii) discussion of "critical audit matters" as required by AS 3101 (The Auditor's Report on an Audit of Financial Statements When the Auditor Expressed an Unqualified Opinion), and (iv) the yearly report prepared by management and attested to by the Corporation's independent auditor assessing the effectiveness of the Corporation's internal control structure and procedures for financial reporting and stating management's responsibility to establish and maintain such structure and procedures, prior to its inclusion in the Corporation's annual report.
 The Audit Committee shall be responsible for resolving disagreements between management and the independent auditor regarding financial reporting.

-- 3. The Audit Committee shall discuss with management the Corporation's practices regarding earnings press releases, as well as regarding financial information and earnings guidance provided to analysts and rating agencies.
-The Audit Committee shall review and discuss earnings press releases with the Corporation's management and the independent auditor prior to the releases being made public. - 4.
+The Audit Committee shall discuss with management the Corporation's practices regarding earnings press releases, as well as regarding financial information and earnings guidance provided to analysts and rating agencies, including the use of "pro forma" or "adjusted" non-GAAP information.
+The Audit Committee shall review and discuss earnings press releases with the Corporation's management and the independent auditor prior to the releases being made public. - 3.
 The Audit Committee shall prepare the disclosures by the Audit Committee that are required by the rules of the SEC to be included in the Corporation's annual proxy statement.